 You may think of menopause as the time when your menstrual periods stop permanently.
-But doctors define menopause as the time after 12 months have passed since your last period.
-Although your mother or grandmother may have called menopause the change, it isn’t a single event.
-Instead, it’s a series of changes that can start in your 30s or 40s and last into your 50s or even 60s.
+According to medical professionals, menopause is officially marked when a woman has gone 12 months without getting her period.
+Menopause isn’t a one-time event like our elders may have described it, rather it is an ongoing process.
+It is not a single event, rather, it’s a progression of changes that can begin in one’s 30s or 40s and continue into one’s 50s or even 60s.

-Menopause is a natural biological process, not a medical illness.
+Menopause is a regular physiological process, and should not be perceived as an illness or disease.
 Although it’s associated with hormonal, physical, and psychosocial changes in your life, menopause isn’t the end of your youth or your sexuality.
 Several generations ago, few women lived beyond menopause.
 Today, you may spend as much as half of your life after menopause.

 Fortunately, much more is known about menopause now than was known when your mother and grandmother experienced it.
 You can do more to relieve bothersome symptoms, avoid complications and improve your health and vigor during this important phase of your life.

 Every woman experiences menopause differently.
-Even the age at which menopause begins may be unique to you.
+Every woman has her individual timeline for experiencing menopause, so the age it happens to you can be unique.
 Some women reach menopause in their 30s or 40s, and some not until their 60s, but menopause most often occurs between the ages of 50 and 51.

 Your signs and symptoms are also likely to be very individual.
 You may breeze through menopause with few signs and symptoms.
 Or you may experience a number of physical and emotional changes, including: